bobweeink/homepage/docs/docker/install-watchtower.md

-# Install watchtower with docker, and get notifications with Discord
+# Install watchtower using docker, and get notifications with Discord

 ## About watchtower